High Protein Creamy Taco Soup

 You can portion this out to fit your meal timing schedule and/or calorie needs.
 The totals are 3,336 calories, 297g protein, 366g carbs, and 76g fat.
 If you plan on eating this often, I would just input the grand total, save as a meal, and then track your portion as a fraction of the total.

-As an example, I have this saved as a meal and log 1/8th as 0.125 servings, which equates to 420 calories, 36P, 46C, and 10F.
+As an example, I have this high protein soup saved as a meal and log 1/8th as 0.125 servings, which equates to 420 calories, 36P, 46C, and 10F.
 The macros have been divided down to a 1/16th serving.
 That’s a ton of Tupperware!
 Plan accordingly.

 Another thing to consider will be what you serve this soup with.
 I love eating it with Baked Tostitos Scoops or my low calorie tortilla chips for the crunch factor without adding many calories.
 Still, if I planned on having a 420-calorie serving without accounting for 1-2 servings of chips, that would be 600+ calories.